intermine/im-docs/docs/get-started/tutorial/webapp.rst

 	If your webapp is under heavy usage or development, Tomcat may run out of memory.
 See :doc:`/system-requirements/software/tomcat` for details on how to update your settings to adjust the amount of memory available to Tomcat.

-	If Tomcat has run out of memory, it may not shut down correctly.
-Memory handling seems to have greatly improved with Tomcat 7 however.

 General Layout
 ---------------------